Mukeli3/user_api/README.md

 ### 4. Setup Environment Variables
-Create a `.env` file and add the secret keys as well as the database URI Run to initialize the database:
+Create a `.env` file and add the secret keys as well as the database URI and run to initialize the database:

 ```bash
 export FLASK_APP=run.py